itsaboutcode/flutternotes/README.md

 # Flutter

 - Flutter was introduced on December 5, 2018.
-- It help you create apps for iOS, Android, Mac OS, Windows, Linux and Web with single codebase.
+- It help you create apps for iOS, Android, Mac OS, Windows, Linux, and Web with single codebase.

 - [Dart Language](dart.md)